snphillips/twohue/README.md

 TwoHue with State Machine is a a refactor of the game TwoHue I created a couple years ago, during a web development bootcamp.

-In this version I've made several changes, including the following:
+In this version I've made several changes, including:

 1) I use **react-automata** to create a state machine that manages user flow,
 2) I use the color library **chroma.js** to dynamically create unlimmited game rounds,